thayton/thayton.github.io/_drafts/scraping-ajax-pages-with-python.md

 ![Developer Tools](/assets/scraping-ajax-pages-with-python/developer_tools.png)

-Your browser screen should split with the developer tools window appearing in the bottom half.
+Your browser screen should split in two with the developer tools window appearing in the bottom half.
 Select the Network tab.

 ![Split Screen](/assets/scraping-ajax-pages-with-python/split_screen.png)

 Refresh the page.
-You should see Network tab fill up with the network requests being made for the Apple jobs page.
+You should see Network tab fill up with the HTTP requests being made for the Apple jobs page.
 Scroll down until you see the POST request to search-result.

 ![Search Result Line](/assets/scraping-ajax-pages-with-python/search_result_line.png)